Welcome to a quiet Sunday afternoon in Hillsborough, NJ. This is Thanksgiving weekend 2010.

 A White Pine (Pinus strobus) guards the parking area.

 The bridge that one drives across to reach the far side of the lake.
 I hope you will visit Bicentennial and enjoy the resources it has to offer.
 The park is quite approachable and requires no special equipment beyond sandals or sneakers to enjoy.
 Even with the high human traffic, geese and other small animals seem to fearlessly congregate.
+Also on the drive back was Negri-Nepote Grassland.

 I jumped out of the car briefly to appreciate the great sense of space the open meadow provides.